open-xchange/appsuite-middleware/documentation/administration/http_client_configuration.md

 ## Level 2 - Legacy properties

 Previous versions of the Open Xchange Server had problematically defaults for HTT clients.
-These defaults will still be applied on top of the default configuration, efficiently overwrite the defaults set with `com.openexchange.httpclients.*`.
+These defaults will still be applied on top of the default configuration, efficiently overwrite the defaults set with `com.openenexchange.httpclient.*`.
 This will avoid that HTTP clients will change their behavior when updating from a version 7.10.3 or earlier.
 To make those problematically defaults visible, they got documented [here](https://documentation.open-xchange.com/components/middleware/config/latest/#mode=features&feature=HTTP%20Client%20Configuration%20legacy%20values)

 Further previous version of the Open Xchange Server have already properties configuring HTTP clients.
 Just to given an example, the configuration for the iCAL feed feature can be found [here](https://documentation.open-xchange.com/components/middleware/config/latest/#mode=tags&tag=ICal%20Calendar%20Provider).
-These properties will stay untouched and will overwrite the defaults set with {{com.openexchange.httpclients.*}}, like described above, too.
+These properties will stay untouched and will overwrite the defaults set with {{com.openenexchange.httpclient.*}}, like described above, too.

 ## Level 3 - Client specific configuration

-To be able to configure special clients, it possible to add a client identifier to `com.openexchange.httpclients.*`.
+To be able to configure special clients, it possible to add a client identifier to `com.openenexchange.httpclient.*`.
-Frankly speaking, it is possible to configure clients with e.g. `com.openexchange.httpclients.icalfeed.*`, overwriting the default configuration.
+Frankly speaking, it is possible to configure clients with e.g. `com.openenexchange.httpclient.icalfeed.*`, overwriting the default configuration.
 This specialized configuration always "wins".
 It will be applied on top of all other configuration.
 The list of all available client identifier can be found below.